-Unfortunately, the prices are typically higher inside the terminal so packing for some wait-time will help to cut costs of the trip.
+Unfortunately, the prices are typically higher inside the terminal, so packing for some wait-time will help cut the trip's costs.

 Recently, the Telegraph released an article featuring Airports of the Future.
 Perhaps one of these will be part of your journey in a few years.

-What happens if your flight is delayed or even cancelled?
-According to a recent study, about “20% of flights were delayed worldwide in 2013“.
+What happens if your flight is delayed or even canceled?
+According to a recent study, about “20% of flights were delayed worldwide in 2013”.

 To avoid the long lines, call the airline right away once you learn there has been a cancellation instead of waiting in line with potentially hundreds of other angry passengers.

-Also consider that many times you are due compensation for a delayed or cancelled flight.
-Consider consulting Flightright to see if you are owed a compensation quickly and easily.
+Consider consulting Flightright to see if you are owed compensation quickly and easily.

 Step 4: Arrival at Destination

 Once you land after however many hours in one seat, getting to your destination may be the only thing on your mind.

 However, depending on your arrival location, size of the airport, and final destination, being able to finally say “I made it” may still be a ways off.

 Once you leave the plane, there is little to do besides following the rest of your fellow passengers through immigration and customs and to the baggage claim.